 Multi Family Dwelling Insurance

-Owner Occupied or Non-owner Occupied Multi Family Dwellings
+Owner Occupied or Non-Owner Occupied Multi Family Dwellings

 If you do not live in the dwelling and it is an investment property, then you will need a dwelling fire policy, or perhaps a business owner’s policy dependent on the number of rental units.
-The homeowner’s policy will cover the structure of the property, personal liability, and coverage to replace personal property lost in a covered event.
+The homeowner’s policy will cover the structure of the property, personal liability, and coverage for your personal property.
 Additionally, the policy covers loss of use, allowing you to pay for alternative housing while yours is being repaired or rebuilt due to a covered loss.

 - Age of the property.
 Newer properties are often in a better state of repair and more likely to meet local code requirements than older properties.

 - Construction type of the home.
 Brick and stone structures are sturdier and less likely to sustain substantial damage from wind and hail than wooden structures – especially older wooden structures that pre-date modern construction codes.

 - Firewalls.
-While most people think of firewalls as something related to computers, they have a far more important function in multi family housing – providing a layer of protection from fire damage between units.
+While most people think of firewalls as something related to computers, they have a far more important function in multi-family housing – providing a layer of protection from fire damage between units.
 The existence of a firewall offers added protection and that is something insurance companies like to see.

 - Neighborhood.
 Insurance companies prefer neighborhoods with low crime rates as well as those that are largely owner occupied.